USDA-ARS-GBRU/PanPipes/README.md

 To acknowledge the concept of a linear reference, xmfas can be sorted relative to the member sequences using [xmfa_tools](https://github.com/USDA-ARS-GBRU/xmfa_tools).
 This sort occurs in a hierarchical fashion defined by the user.
 In effect, the primary sequence, as chosen, will be perfectly collinear with the segment ordering of the graph.
 This sort is not required; the re-ordering is a conceptual convenience if you desire your graph to be in roughly the same configuration as a community reference or other specific sequence, but it is highly recommended.

-In organims with more than one homology group of chromosomes, such as most eukaryotes, chromosomes should be aligned independently.
+In organisms with more than one homology group of chromosomes, such as most eukaryotes, chromosomes should be aligned independently.
 If large inter-chromosomal translocations exist across samples - as discovered by nucmer/dotplot - then relevant chromosomes should be pooled and aligned together.
 After independant alignment, careful attention must be paid to naming when chromsomes are combined into a full genome graph.  [xmfa_tools](https://github.com/USDA-ARS-GBRU/xmfa_tools) handles much of the naming details but consult documentation if naming seems to be an issue.

 ## Graph Variants